 Head Coach Alexa Keckler

-In just two seasons as head coach at Muhlenberg College, Alexa Keckler has positioned the Mules as an up-and-coming program poised to make an impact in the Centennial Conference.
+In three seasons as head coach at Muhlenberg College, Alexa Keckler has positioned the Mules as an up-and-coming program poised to make an impact in the Centennial Conference.

 Keckler came to Muhlenberg in 2010 after five years as head coach at CC rival Gettysburg, where she compiled a record of 96-55 (.636), including a 40-10 (.800) CC mark.
 The Bullets posted at least 18 wins in each of her five seasons and captured their league-best 11th CC championship in 2005.
 In 2008, Gettysburg was 9-1 in the CC, earning the right to host the conference playoffs.